HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/canvas_Properties.md

 widget.info.a will have old value as hello*/
 {% endhighlight %}

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set info property for a Label widget
+//Sample code to set info property for a Label widget

 frm1.myLabel.info = {
     key: "LABEL"